magento/magento2-functional-testing-framework/docs/suite.md

 # Suites

 Suites are essentially groups of tests that run in specific conditions (preconditions and postconditions).
-They enable including, excluding, and grouping tests for a customized test run when you need it.
+They enable including, excluding, and grouping tests for a customized test run.
 You can form suites using separate tests, groups, and modules.

 Each suite must be defined in the `<magento 2 root>/dev/tests/acceptance/tests/_suite/suite.xml` file.